ggalloni/LiLit/README.md

 Example
 ---------------

-To show an actual example, I report a very simple MCMC analysis on B-modes in the "Example" folder.
+To show an actual example, I report two very simple MCMC analyses on BB and on TTTEEE in the "Example" folder.
-There, you can find both the likelihood and a simple Python script to run the analysis.
+There, you can find both the likelihood (LiLit) and the simple Python scripts to run the analyses.
 Also, in the subfolder "chains" I store the results, which can be analyzed with GetDist.

-Here I assume a fiducial cosmology according to Planck 2018, r001 = 0.02 and nt = 0.3.
-As for noise, in this case I assume only the lensing B-mode signal.
-On my PC, the run takes a little more than 2 minute to converge without parallelizing multiple chains.
-In the "chains" folder there is a triangle plot showing the results of this test run.
+The two analyses are carryed out by running samplingBB.py or samplingTTTEEE.py, and the inline output is stored in logBB.txt and logTTTEEE.txt.
+Usually I setup two extra scripts for the production of the fiducial power spectra and the noise power spectra (here I give two simple examples).
+Also you will find the Planck 2018 ini file provided by CAMB.

+Note that the BB run ihas converged in ~40 seconds, while the TTTEEE one has not converged yet (I interrupted it since it is not the scope of this repo to report actual results).

 LiteBIRD applications
 ---------------------